 The Sysnative Witch Project

-An old one, but still necessary when you are deploying a Win32 app and you have to make sure some 64 bits registry keys are configured before you could install the application.
+An old one, but still necessary when you are deploying a Win32 app and you have to make sure some 64 bits registry keys are configured before you are going to install the application.

-I was inspired to write this blog after a question on the Technet community website about this topic.
+I was inspired to write this blog after a question about this topic on the Technet community website.

 (*Win32app –> Say it out Loud!… Windows 32 App)